 Need one simple but, believe me ahead of your compeitive agency curve… do some reasech and thinking abut the new Tik Tok advertising world.
 Here is a link.

 One more, why don’t you get one of your folks to start a Tok Tok channel. but, please do not make it about your agency. i have a few ideas. need them?

 You’ve arrived at Part I of my three-part review of the art of advertising agency positioning.
-My position on this series is that you have to read all three parts to get the maximum benefit for your agency
+My perspective on this series is that you have to read all three parts to get the maximum benefit for your agency.

 I think that Ferrari is a well-positioned brand (LOL, how’s that for an understatement!)
 Ferrari is known for its racing heritage, engineering, design and luxury.
 Everything they do supports their positioning and, importantly, sales.

 At this point, you might be asking two questions.